Oaxaca en la historia y en el mito: Construction

 During the colonial period, laborers like those you see above built over two dozen colonial churches and convents in el centro of Antequera.

-The church pictured in the mural is the Templo de San Juan de Dios.
-It is located where the first mass was held in Oaxaca, originally by the edge of the Atoyac River which was moved out of the central area of the city in the Colonial period.

-An order of 1535 mandated, “the indigenous of the city of Antequera and towns of the bishopric of Oaxaca, will help to build the churches” so labor was free.
-It took 26 years to construct the stonework of the Cathedral of Oaxaca, starting in 1535.
-And structures had to be rebuilt after earthquakes.
-It was consecrated on 12 July 1733.
+The first step in a new construction was authorization from colonial authorities.
+An order of 1535 mandated, "the indigenous of the city of Antequera and towns of the bishopric of Oaxaca, will help to build the churches" so general labor was free, although craftsmen such as masons, were paid, and working conditions and wages improved under the repartimiento system.
+Building churches was a lengthy process.
+Starting in 1535, it took 26 years to construct the stonework of the Cathedral of Oaxaca.
+After earthquakes and rebuilding, the Cathedral was finally consecrated on 12 July 1733, almost 200 years after the project started.
 Researchers have studied many aspects of churches of the State of Oaxaca include the santos in the 16th-century Dominican churches of Oaxaca, Mexico.